d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-scratch.md

         animator.add(epoch+1, train_metrics+(test_acc,))
 ```

-Again, we use the mini-batch stochastic gradient descent
+Again, we use the minibatch stochastic gradient descent
 to optimize the loss function of the model.
 Note that the number of epochs (`num_epochs`),
 and learning rate (`lr`) are both adjustable hyper-parameters.